ArchiOWeb-BDLHV/MonTerroir/README.md

 ## RealTime endpoint

+To use the realtime endpoint, open a connexion to wss://mon-terroir.onrender.com

+This endpoint is authenticated.
+You have to pass a header Authorization Bearer to access.

-To use the realtime endpoint, open a connexion to wss://mon-terroir.onrender.com Then, you will receive different datas when something append on the chat section.
+Then, you will receive different datas when something append on the chat section.

 ```json